 How fringe benefits work

-Fringe benefits are a form of pay, often from employers to employees, and are considered compensation for services beyond the employee's normal rate of pay.
+Fringe benefits are a form of compensation, often from employers to employees, and are considered compensation for services beyond the employee's normal rate of pay.
 They can be made in the form of property, services, cash, or cash equivalents.

 Typical Fringe benefits: